ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

     needs to take place. {{response-interact}}

 subject (object)
-: Claims about the RO as known and declared by the AS. {{response-subject}}
+: Claims about the RO as known and declared by the AS, as described in {{response-subject}}.

 instance_id (string)
 : An identifier this client instance can use to identify itself when making
     future requests. {{response-dynamic-handles}}

-user_handle (string)
-: An identifier this client instance can use to identify its current end-user when
-    making future requests. {{response-dynamic-handles}}

 error (object)
 : An error code indicating that something has gone wrong. {{response-error}}